 Still, setting up locally takes time, and no one has much of that to spare.
 That’s why Flow is moving towards VM-backed, portable development environments.
-You’ll notice this tutorial encourages you to use GitHub Codespaces (if you have access — it’s new and currently being rolled out progressively).
+You’ll notice this tutorial encourages you to use GitHub Codespaces.
 In Codespaces, the development environment is set up from your browser in moments.

 Whether your environment is local or virtual, you still benefit from the devcontainer, and the workflow looks the same.
 Looking forward, we plan to support all users with quick, VM-based testing and learning.

 You might’ve thought that this tutorial was almost suspiciously easy to run, especially if you were able to use Codespaces.